-How does video ad serving work and what factors make a best video ad server?
+How does video ad serving work and what factors make the best video ad server?

 Video advertising is one of the most effective ad formats used in display advertising.
 Even more so, on mobile platforms as consumers are spending more time, consuming content and watching video adverts on their mobile devices.

 As an advertiser, you need to understand how video ad serving works and the different types of video ad formats available.

 Video ad serving works the same as ad serving, where an ad creative is ‘served’ from an ad server into multiple websites or applications.
 There are two types of ad servers – the advertiser ad server and the publisher ad server.